acoli-repo/AURIS/guidelines/v.0.1-2023-05-16/Readme.md

 # About this Document

-The Augsburg Manual for Reference and Information Structure (AURIS) provides a practically guideline for the annotation of reference and selected aspects of information structure.
+The Augsburg Manual for the Annotation of Reference and Information Structure (AURIS) provides a practically-oriented guideline for the annotation of reference and selected aspects of information structure.

 At the moment, it comprises guidelines for